Awuscan/Video-Streaming-Service-and-Client/README.md

 # Video-Streaming-Service-and-Client
-Video Streaming Service and Client app for university course: Network Services in Business
+Shitty Streaming Service and Client app for university course: Network Services in Business Made in Python with OpenCV and Flask